-Jonathan Palmer is a former Formula 1 driver from the United Kingdom and the father of Jolyon Palmer who is also an F1 driver.
+Jonathan Palmer is a former racing driver from the United Kingdom, successful businessman and the father of two successful young racing drivers - Jolyon Palmer and Will Palmer.

-Jonathan Charles Palmer was born on 7th of November 1956 in Lewisham, an area in southeast London.
+Jonathan Charles Palmer was born in November 1956 in Lewisham, an area in southeast London.
 While he was studying a medicine, Palmer raced in various club events driving an Austin-Healey and Marcos but never was thinking about becoming a professional racing driver.
 He was preparing to work as a doctor in Brighton but everything was changed in 1978.

 That year he started to race in Formula Ford championship and spent three seasons in the series before moving to the British Formula 3 Championship in 1981.
 He left his main job in medicine and began a career of the professional racing driver.
 He won the title in his first attempt and earned Formula 1 test with Williams.